tinygwen/TinyGwens-Garden/content/🕹️ Videogames.md

+---
+description: Recommendations for emulation, hacking/homebrew, mods, re-implementations, fangames, and more
+---
 > [!important] [[🏴‍☠️ Piracy#Videogame Piracy|🏴‍☠️Videogame Piracy]] is not on this page, its over here!
 # Emulation
 #### 🌟 [Emulation General Wiki](https://emulation.gametechwiki.com/)